 What sounds like a discrepancy at first, is really a different approach to understanding situations and circumstances.
 “The artist pursues beauty; the detective pursues truth. … His art is an art of knowing.”

-The Detective and the Artist is actually very specific and has a philosophical touch, since it concentrates on the creative efforts of mostly the villains and maybe the victims.
+The Detective and the Artist is actually very specific and has a philosophical touch, since it concentrates on the creative efforts of mostly the villains.
 Subsumed briefly, the emphasis of the book is on distinctive ways of expression, given that committing a crime or solving it calls for completely dissimilar approaches of the characters in the novels.
 Van Dover easily connects various artists and detectives from different eras while juxtaposing particular cases with artists involved.
-This, actually, is one of the best features of the book, as recalling hundreds of novels and fictional characters/artist and acknowledging their unique roles is very impressive.
+This, actually, is one of the best features of the book, as recalling hundreds of novels and fictional characters/artists and acknowledging their unique roles is very impressive.

 Review by Dr. A. Ebert © 2019